satyu-a/Detection-Lab/README.md

 ## Step 1: Designing Setup Architecture

-Plot the architecture using any flowchart making website, I used [Draw.io](https://www.drawio.com/).<br>
+Draw the logical diagram of the architecture using a flowchart maker, I used [Draw.io](https://www.drawio.com/).<br>
 In the legend write down the network configs as it will be useful for referencing.

    <img width="1406" height="792" alt="image" src="https://github.com/user-attachments/assets/518fc0be-d4a9-4998-b2ba-66b36d97aff4" />